Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Early Work on Explainable Neural Networks

 \subsection{Motivation}

 The application of {NNs} in {MC} has traditionally focused on optimizing various aspects of the communication process, see examples in \Cref{sec_communication}.
-However, the "black-box" nature of these models often leads to a lack of transparency and interpretability, which is problematic in critical applications where understanding the decision-making process is crucial.
+However, the ``black-box'' nature of these models often leads to a lack of transparency and interpretability.
+Hence, the traditional application of {NN}s can be limiting in critical applications where understanding the decision-making process is crucial.
 This is where \acf{XAI} comes into play, offering a suite of techniques designed to elucidate the inner workings of {AI} models, making them more transparent and comprehensible.

-The motivation behind \ac{XAI} research in {MC} is twofold.
-Firstly, there is a pressing need to bridge the gap between the sophisticated {NN} algorithms used in {MC} and the requirement for transparency and explainability. \ac{XAI} can help identify and mitigate biases and errors within {NN} models, leading to more accurate and reliable communication.
-Moreover, \ac{XAI} can facilitate interdisciplinary collaboration by making {NN} models more accessible to researchers and practitioners from various fields, including biology, chemistry, and engineering.
+The motivation behind \ac{XAI} research in {MC} is twofold~\cite{huang2021signal}.
+Firstly, there is a pressing need to bridge the gap between the sophisticated {NN} algorithms used in {MC} and the requirement for transparency and explainability, particularly in healthcare applications. \ac{XAI} can help provide evidence supporting the correctness of deployed \ac{NN}-based models, thereby increasing confidence in their operation.
+Moreover, \ac{XAI} can facilitate interdisciplinary collaboration by making {NN} models more accessible to researchers and practitioners across biology, chemistry, and engineering.
+Interpreting the operation of {NN} modules is ultimately a translation of abstract neural weights into physically meaningful insights rooted in